simhyunmin/AVLTree/README.md

 # AVL Tree Project
-This project implements an AVL Tree in C++ to perform range queries efficiently.
-The AVL tree is a self-balancing binary search tree (BST), where the difference between heights of left and right subtrees cannot be more than one for all nodes.
+This project implements an AVL tree in C++ to efficiently perform rotations during each insertion and deletion.
+An AVL tree is a self-balancing binary search tree (BST) where the height difference between the left and right subtrees of any node cannot exceed 1.
+Additionally, it supports both basic and advanced functionalities.
-The tree supports insertion, deletion, and querying of elements within a given range.

 ## Table of Contents
 - [Features](#features)